Mario Batali

 Mario Francesco Batali (born September 19, 1960) is an American chef, writer, and former restaurateur.
-Batali co-owned restaurants in New York City; Las Vegas; Los Angeles; Newport Beach, California; Boston; Singapore; Westport, Connecticut; and New Haven, Connecticut.
+Batali co-owned restaurants mainly in New York City along with Las Vegas; and Los Angeles including his flagship restaurant Babbo in New York City, which received a Michelin star for several years.
+Other notable Batali restaurants were Del Posto, Lupa, and The Spotted Pig where Batali was an investor.
 Batali has appeared on the Food Network, on shows such as Molto Mario and Iron Chef America, on which he was one of the featured "Iron Chefs".
+From 2011–2017 he was a host on ABC's The Chew.
 In 2017, the restaurant review site Eater revealed multiple accusations of sexual misconduct against Batali and, in March 2019, he sold all his restaurant holdings.

 Early life

 Batali was born in Seattle on September 19, 1960, to Marilyn (LaFramboise) and Armandino Batali, who founded Seattle's Salumi restaurant in 2006.
 His father is of Italian descent and his mother is of part French-Canadian ancestry.
+His paternal grandmother was from Chieti, while his paternal grandfather hailed from Lucca.
 Batali attended Rutgers University in New Brunswick, New Jersey, while working as a cook at the pub/restaurant Stuff Yer Face.
+While at Rutgers, he was roommates with actor James Gandolfini.
+Batali graduated from Rutgers in 1982.

 In 1994, he married Susi Cahn and together they have two sons.
-Batali is the son-in-law of Miles and Lillian Cahn, founders of Coach Inc. Batali's brother Dana Batali was Director of Pixar RenderMan development from 2001 to 2015.
+Batali is the son-in-law of Miles and Lillian Cahn, founders of Coach New York.
+Batali's brother Dana Batali was Director of Pixar RenderMan development from 2001 to 2015.

 Career

-At 29, Batali was a sous chef at the Four Seasons Biltmore after previously working as a sous chef for the then Four Seasons Clift Hotel San Francisco (since 1995, known as "The Clift", under changed ownership).
+At 29, Batali was a sous chef at the Four Seasons Biltmore in Santa Barbara after previously working as a sous chef for the then-Four Seasons Clift Hotel San Francisco (since 1995, known as "The Clift", under changed ownership).
 Early in his career, Batali worked with chef Jeremiah Tower at his San Francisco restaurant Stars.
 Stars was open from 1984 until 1999 and is considered one of the birthplaces of the institution of the celebrity chef.
-Batali appeared in the Food Network show Molto Mario which aired from 1996 to 2004.
+Batali appeared in his main Food Network show Molto Mario which aired from 1996 to 2004 and focused on Italian Cooking.
 The show made Batali a household name and popularized the Food Network.
+Batali was also a star in other Food Network shows such as Iron Chef America, Ciao America with Mario Batali, and Mario Eats Italy.

 In 1998, Batali, Joe Bastianich, and Lidia Bastianich formed the B&B Hospitality Group, also known as Batali & Bastianich Hospitality Group.
-The flagship restaurant for B&B is Babbo Ristorante e Enoteca in New York City which has a Michelin star.
+The flagship restaurant for B&B is Babbo in New York City which had a Michelin star for several years.

 Batali was a co-host of the ABC daytime talk show The Chew from its premiere in 2011 until 2017.

 In 2012, a lawsuit was settled by Batali (and B&B) with 117 members of the restaurant staff, who alleged that the Batali organization had skimmed a percentage of the tip pools in his restaurants over a period of years.